Toure-exe/JVM-based-compiler/README.md

 After your program is wrote, follow these steps (java commands):
 1) javac Translator.java (compile the "Translator.java" file)
 2) java Translator (run the compiler)
-3) java -jar jasmin.jar Output.j (generte the Output.class file by using the Jasmin library)
+3) java -jar jasmin.jar Output.j (generate the Output.class file by using the Jasmin library)
 4) java Output (run the Output.class file)

 (Maybe i'll upload a build.xml file to automate these four steps)